andrewcalebjones-debug/Andrew-Jones-Portfolio/README.md

-For JavaScript, please open the index.html file and navigate view the other projects from there.
+For JavaScript, please open the webpage and view the assignments from there.

 For Python, please open the python folder and run them in a compatible terminal.